-Joel Coen’s adaptation of William Shakespeare’s “Macbeth” aka “The Scottish Play” has so much to admire that I am surprised that I did not like it more.
-In their ambitious but doomed attempt to usurp the Scottish throne from Duncan (played by Brendan Gleason before he is dispatched from this earthly toil) Denzel Washington and Frances McDormand do their darnedest as Macbeth and Lady Macbeth.
+Joel Coen’s adaptation of William Shakespeare’s “Macbeth,” aka “The Scottish Play,” has so much to admire that I am surprised I did not like it more.
+In their ambitious but doomed attempt to usurp the Scottish throne from Duncan (played by Brendan Gleason before he is dispatched from this earthly toil), Denzel Washington and Frances McDormand do their darnedest as Macbeth and Lady Macbeth.
 However, they are never convincing as husband and wife.
 As a couple who should know what the other is thinking even before that thought is fired across its first neuronal synapse, they seem strangely distant.
 It’s as if they are acting in different movies.
-She does have her “mad scene,” which she nicely underplays and he, no longer being the lithe gazelle of his “Glory” days is bowed down under his own weight.
+She does have her “mad scene,” which she nicely underplays, and he, no longer being the lithe gazelle of his “Glory” days, is bowed down under his own weight.

 Kenneth Branagh’s “Hamlet”.

-For me, the go-to Shakespeare adaptation will always be, no not Olivier, but Kenneth Branagh’s magnificent “Hamlet” from 1996.
-In adapting, directing, and starring in this masterpiece, Branagh succeeded in achieving what was once thought impossible: a perfectly satisfying cinematic adaptation of “The Bard of Avon”.
+For me, the go-to Shakespeare adaptation will always be, no, not Olivier, but Kenneth Branagh’s magnificent “Hamlet” from 1996.
+In adapting, directing, and starring in this masterpiece, Branagh achieved what had once been thought impossible: a perfectly satisfying cinematic adaptation of “The Bard of Avon.”

 Coen, working for the first time without brother Ethan, has done an outstanding job in both the writing and directing departments.
 However, he never achieves Branagh’s sublimity.